 The natural weakening and degeneration of the spine with age is the most common cause of degenerative spine conditions, including spinal stenosis.
 After years of deterioration, your spinal column can lose its structural strength and become narrow, creating pressure on the spinal cord and nerve roots.

 The discs in the spine can dehydrate and tear, and the joints can wear down and become inflamed and swollen.
 The constant pressure of weight gain and repetitive motion can accelerate the deterioration process, causing your spine to develop a degenerative condition like spinal stenosis.
 On its own, spinal stenosis does not cause pain or symptoms.
 However, if a nerve becomes compressed or pinched in the narrowed spinal canal, the following symptoms may develop:

 Spinal stenosis also can cause the compression of a spinal nerve called sciatica, which is a symptom of an inflamed or injured sciatic nerve.
 The sciatic nerve stretches from your spinal cord in your lower back (lumbar spine) to your feet, supplying feeling and movement.
 If it’s injured or its roots are compressed, your lower back and legs may tingle, ache or have a burning sensation.

 Treatment options for spinal stenosis

-If, after reading this spinal stenosis overview, you believe your back pain is due to spinal stenosis, contact your healthcare provider.
-He or she will be able to make a proper diagnosis and prescribe appropriate treatment.
-For an in-depth look into treatment, review our spinal stenosis treatments page.
+Without treatment, spinal stenosis can lead to recurring pain that may limit your daily activities, such as the ability to work, run errands or play golf.
+Pain can radiate from your neck or back to your extremities.
+If, after reading this spinal stenosis overview, you believe your back pain is due to spinal stenosis, contact your health care provider.
+He or she will be able to make a proper diagnosis and recommend the appropriate treatment.
+For an in-depth look at treatment, review our spinal stenosis treatments page.